-(10) The purpose of the project to Replace Mechanical Equipment-Biologic Resources Laboratory, Chicago, is to upgrade the mechanical and plumbing equipment in the facility to correct deficiencies and meet energy performance requirements.
-The laboratory is located at 1840 West Taylor Street, Chicago.
-The project will create greater capacity and accommodate growth in UIC's murine-based cancer and metabolic research programs.
+Approve Project Budget, Replace Mechanical Equipment-Biologic Resources Laboratory, Chicago capacity and accommodate growth in UIC's murine-based cancer and metabolic research programs.
 The Biologic Resources Laboratory improvements will support animal-based research and permit the expansion of both the translational and clinical research programs.
 In the long-term, the expansion of the Biologic Resources Laboratory will sustain the program's excellence in health disparities research and drug discovery while permitting the growth of its National Institutes of Health-funded population-based research programs.